Go Back

 • Rinse lentils and beans in a fine mesh strainer (see notes below for using dry beans).

-• Measure out in a small bowl: 2 Tbsp chili powder, 1 Tbsp cumin seeds (or sub cumin powder), 2 tsp coriander, 1 Tbsp oregano, and 2 Tbsp tomato paste.
+• Measure out in a small bowl: chili powder, smoked paprika, cumin, oregano, optional cayenne, and tomato paste.

 • Push veggies towards the edges of the pot to make space in the center.
 Drizzle a bit of oil and add the bowl of spices + tomato paste.
-"Toast" for 30 seconds, stirring frequently, until spices become fragrant, careful not to let it burn.
+Toast the spices for 15 seconds, stirring frequently, until spices become fragrant, careful not to let it burn.

-• Pour in 2 cups vegetable broth, lentils, beans, 1 Tbsp cocoa powder, chipotle chilis, crushed tomatoes, and 2 tsp brown sugar.
+• Pour in 2 cups vegetable broth, lentils, beans, cocoa powder, crushed tomatoes, and brown sugar.
 Stir to combine.
 Bring mixture to a boil then cover pot with a lid and reduce heat to a low simmer.
 Cook for 45 mins-1 hour, stirring occasionally, until desired consistency.
 (Or seal Instant Pot and cook on High Pressure for 10 minutes, allowing a full natural release.)

 • After soup has finished cooking (or pressure has been released in Instant Pot) stir in 1 tsp salt, 1 Tbsp lime juice and ½ cup chopped cilantro.
 Taste, and add anything more it may need.